liupfskygre/metagenomics-workshop-1/source/login_uppmax.rst

-After you have chosen a sample you will create the file structure continuously throughout the workshop. `Here <https://drive.google.com/file/d/0B-ktNmaBM1yrMUZxbV9CZHdWLUU/view?usp=sharing>`_ you can see an overview of what this structure should look like at the end of the day (the "results" part).
+After you have chosen a sample you will create the file structure continuously throughout the workshop. `Here <https://drive.google.com/file/d/0B-ktNmaBM1yrMUZxbV9CZHdWLUU/view?usp=sharing>`_ you can see an overview of what this structure should look like at the end of the day (the "results" part of this structure).